-The verification test will consist of a vendor of commercially available portable technology, capable of measuring lead in dust wipe samples, operating their x-ray fluorescence instrument (XRF) in a field setting.
-This test will be the second round of testing for lead in dust wipe measurement technologies.
-In November 2001, four technologies were tested in Hartford, CT.
-The vendor will blindly analyze 160 dust wipe samples containing known amounts of lead, ranging in concentration from ≤ 2 to 1,500 μg/wipe.
-The experimental design is particularly mindful of germane clearance levels, such as those identified in the Code of Federal Regulations of 40, 250, and 400 μg/ft2.
+The verification test will consist of vendors of commercially available portable technologies, capable of measuring lead in dust wipe samples, operating their equipment in a field setting.
+The types of technologies participating include two x-ray fluorescence instruments (XRF) and two anodic stripping voltammetry systems (ASV).
+The vendors will blindly analyze 160 dust wipe samples containing known amounts of lead, ranging in concentration from ≤ 2 to 1,500 μ g/wipe.
+The experimental design is particularly mindful of germane clearance levels, such as those identified in the Code of Federal Regulations of 40, 250, and 400 μ g/ft2.
 The samples will include wipes newly-prepared and archived from the Environmental Lead Proficiency Analytical Testing Program (ELPAT).
 These samples have been/will be prepared from dust collected in households in North Carolina and Wisconsin.
 Also, newly-prepared samples will be acquired from the University of Cincinnati.
 These dust wipe samples will be prepared from National Institute of Standards and Technology (NIST) Standard Reference Materials (SRMs).